By Toni Brannagan

 So, we’ve got a loooong way to go, but I’m not gonna pretend that sensibilities around periods haven’t evolved *at all*.

 You might already know that there’s a limited amount of recorded info on how early civilizations handled menstruation.
 For the scribes, who were mostly men, writing about it, period management wasn’t exactly a huge topic of interest.
-To be fair to our ancient ancestors, women tended to menstruate much less.
-They started their flows later in their teens, spent more time pregnant (or breastfeeding), and thus not bleeding, hit menopause earlier, and died earlier.
+To be fair to our ancient ancestors, women tended to menstruate much less than they do today.
+They started their flows later in their teens, spent more time pregnant (or breastfeeding) and thus not bleeding, hit menopause earlier, and, unfortunately, died earlier.

 However, some civilizations found, um, ~alternative~ uses for menstrual blood: The Egyptians were waaaaaay ahead of the whole witchy vibes trend, and incorporated the blood into spellcasting and sorcery… including drinking it.
 (I know we’re all about smashing the taboo, but I can say that’s, like, *a lot*… right?)
 Similarly, the Greeks mixed wine and period blood, then watered their crops with these cocktails because they believed the concoction aided fertility.
 Is anyone else surprised by the level of comfort these guys must have had with collecting menstrual blood?
 They were truly trailblazers for many a Brooklyn hipster.

 But a lot of ancient religious folks weren’t as down to go with the flow.
 For example, niddah, which was (and in Orthodox communities still is) how Jewish people labelled menstruating women.
 Basically, a person deemed niddah would be physically separated from everyone else (don’t even think about trying out period sex) and had to be blessed by a rabbi before resuming regular activities, like handling family belongings.